efmkoene/efmkoene.github.io/_posts/2022-07-14-Meijering.md

 $$ \mathbf{v}_i^T H_f'(\mathbf{x}) \mathbf{v}_i = \lambda_i' = \lambda_i + \alpha \lambda_j = \left((\mathbf{v}_i\cdot\nabla)^2 + \alpha(\mathbf{v}_j\cdot\nabla)^2\right) f(\mathbf{x}),\quad (j\neq i). $$

-Now comes the step in which we define $\alpha$: we want that the filter is as 'straight' as possible in the orthogonal direction as possible (such that our filter operation resembles a box car) -- which corresponds to setting its second derivative in this orthogonal direction to zero.
+Now comes the step in which we define $\alpha$: we want that the filter is as 'straight' as possible in the direction of the smallest eigenvalue (such that our filter operation resembles a box car or table top) -- which corresponds to setting its second derivative in this orthogonal direction to zero.

 $$\lim_{\mathbf{x}\to 0} \left[ (\mathbf{v}_j \cdot \nabla)^2 \left(\mathbf{v}_i^T H_f'(\mathbf{x}) \mathbf{v}_i\right)\right] = 0 \quad (j\neq i).$$